 Each share of common stock entitles the holder to one vote on all matters submitted to a vote of the Company's stockholders.
 Common stockholders are not entitled to receive dividends, unless declared by the board of directors.
-In the event of our liquidation, dissolution or winding up, holders of our common stock will be entitled to share ratably in all assets remaining after payment of all debts and other liabilities and any liquidation preference of any outstanding preferred stock.
+In the event of the Company's liquidation, dissolution or winding up, holders of the Company's common stock will be entitled to share ratably in all assets remaining after payment of all debts and other liabilities and any liquidation preference of any outstanding preferred stock.
 The shares to be issued by us in this offering will be, when issued and paid for, validly issued, fully paid and non-assessable.